 • Annual statement of medical benefit – is a record of your medical treatment and health insurance claims.
 Your health insurer can help you get this medical information.

-• Rental history reports – have information on your rent references, payments, & evictions.
-Contact First Advantage SafeRent for a report at 1-800-815-8664.
+• Rental history reports include your rent references, payments, and evictions.
+Call First Advantage SafeRent at 1-800-815-8664 for a report.

 How to Prevent ID Theft?

-Since identity theft protection companies don’t prevent ID theft, you need to implement some preventative measures on your own.
+Since identity theft protection companies don’t prevent ID theft, you must implement some preventative measures.
 The following are the most critical steps you should take.

 Protect Your Accounts with Strong Passwords

-Hackers use advanced software to crack passwords, but really strong passwords can take more than a month to crack.
+Hackers use advanced software to crack passwords, but strong passwords can take over a month to crack.
 So, don’t be an easy target.
-Come up with passwords that are impossible to guess – a combination of numbers, symbols, and upper- and lower-case letters.
+Create passwords that are impossible to guess – a combination of numbers, symbols, and upper- and lower-case letters.
 Don’t use personal or any other obvious information.
-Change them regularly and don’t use the same password twice.
+Change them regularly, and don’t use the same password twice.
 Add an extra layer of protection by enabling two-factor authentication on all your devices.
 Some ID theft protection providers offer this feature to protect your account additionally.
-Most importantly, don’t automatically save passwords in your browser, because it’s effortless for hackers to access them that way.
+Most importantly, don’t automatically save passwords in your browser because it’s effortless for hackers to access them that way.

 Beware of Phishing Emails

 Phishing scams can cause you a lot of trouble, as their primary purpose is to steal personal and sensitive data via malicious links.
 Emails are the usual suspects for phishing links, but social media and other channels aren’t immune to the scams.
-When you click on a malicious link, a piece of malware installs on your device without you even knowing it.
-It starts recording keystrokes, thus uncovering your usernames, passwords, credit card details, and other information that’s ideal for ID theft.
+When you click on a malicious link, the malware installs on your device without knowing it.
+It starts recording keystrokes, thus uncovering your usernames, passwords, credit card details, and other information ideal for ID theft.
 So, don’t click on any suspicious links.
-Triple-check the URLs even if they come from trusted sources because they too could easily fall prey to scams.
+Triple-check the URLs even if they come from trusted sources because they, too, could easily fall prey to scams.

 Regularly Monitor Your Credit Reports and Bank Accounts

-You can keep an eye on credit card and bank accounts, as well as your credit reports to spot any unusual activity.
-Also, you should check your bank accounts every week, and review your credit card statements at least once a month.
-And, you can also set credit card alerts that will notify you if there’s any unfamiliar change to your account.
-All three major credit bureaus can provide you with free credit reports, but only once a year.
-This is why ID security providers can come in pretty handy, as they constantly monitor your credit reports for suspicious activity.
+You can monitor your credit card, bank accounts, and credit reports to spot any unusual activity.
+Also, you should check your bank accounts every week and review your credit card statements at least once a month.
+You can also set credit card alerts to notify you of any unfamiliar changes to your account.
+All three major credit bureaus can provide free credit reports only once a year.
+This is why ID security providers can be helpful, as they constantly monitor your credit reports for suspicious activity.
 Many credit card issuers will also provide you with regular credit reports, some for free and others for a small fee.

 Freeze Your Credit